stacks-archive/blockstack-browser/CONTRIBUTING.md

 - `bug` - Issues where code is demonstrably a problem
 - `chore` - Issues that are not
-- `copywriting` - Issues requiring copywriting
 - `design` - Issues related to design
 - `documentation` - Issue that is specifically for addition, creation or editing of documentation
-- `duplicate` - Duplicate issue
 - `enhancement` - Issues that enhance the product
 - `feature` - Issues that identify a new feature
-- `fixed in the next release` - Issues that will be addressed in the next release
-- `future` - Issues that will be address and/or dealt with in the future
-- `help wanted` - Issues calling for assistance from the community
-- `invalid` - Issues that are not valid
-- `priority` - Issues that are immediate and/or of high importance
-- `production` - Issues that require production work
-- `question` - Issues that are questions about code and/or other issues
-- `refactoring` - Issues that require code to be restructured
 - `release-overview` - Overview of release
-- `request` - Issues that are requesting a feature or other item
-- `strategy` - Issues where strategic thinking is required
-- `ui` - Issues requiring the building or styling of front-end UI
-- `v-old` - Old version issues
-- `wontfix` - Issues that will not be resolved

 For a complete look at our labels, see the [project labels page](https://github.com/blockstack/blockstack-browser/labels).